Frequently Asked Questions about...

 A: While we will spend the majority of our day outside, we have a cute little classroom, "Cliff Swallow", used for circle time and during inclement weather.
-It is still important that you dress your kiddos to be outside all day.
+We also have several open-air covered spaces to play games, tell stories, make campfires, and seek shelter if needed.
+However, it is still important that you dress your kiddos to be outside all day.
 Details will be emailed before the program begins.

 Q: What is your student to teacher ratio?